 You’ve put a lot of time and hard work into your WordPress website for the sake of engaging users and directing more traffic and leads to your business.
 However, luring modern users so that they will interact with the content on your website is not that easy.
 They’ve become more savvier than ever before, and they can recognize a quality WordPress UX when they see one.

-Why Functionality Matters?
+Why Website Functionality Matters?

 The functionality of your WordPress site is one of the essential aspects that drives your business success today.
 It matters because it can mirror the way your brand does business, and it might be that one thing that can get you ahead in the competitive marketplace.

 Basically, the website is the first point of contact between your business and prospective customers, and if its functionality is bad, you’ll fail to convert.
-If your website has an excellent UX and provides the prospects with what they need, you can gain and keep a client for life.
+If your WordPress website design has an excellent UX and provides the prospects with what they need, you can gain and keep a client for life.

 1. Use a Managed Hosting Provider

-Managed WordPress Hosting is a hosting solution that is specifically customized for WordPress.
+Managed WordPress hosting is a hosting solution that is specifically customized for WordPress.
 It guarantees that your site always works effortlessly.
 Managed hosting is especially suited to large and enterprise-level businesses because of its superior security and high performance.

 Pagely is the WordPress hosting market leader in innovation, speed, scalability, and security.
 Today, Pagely has thousands of clients that put their businesses in the company’s forward-thinking infrastructure.

 Your site availability and server uptime are crucial to your online success.
 Today, any sudden downtime means fewer sales and lower productivity.
-This can hurt the reputation of your brand and significantly impact your site’s position in the SERPs.
+This can hurt the reputation of your brand and significantly impact your site’s position in SERPs.

 Professional Technical Support